UPDATED: AUGUST 22, 2023 | 2 MIN READ

-Under an Actual Cash Value insurance policy, Bob may not get any insurance payouts for rare, older vehicles due to the excessive depreciation.
-He will be responsible for the entire cost of replacing the vehicle.
+Under an actual cash value insurance policy, Bob may not get any insurance payouts for rare, older vehicles due to the excessive depreciation.
+He’ll be responsible for the entire cost of replacing the vehicle.

 - Are there elements of your vehicle outside their “useful life” defined by your insurance policy?
 (Ex.
 Bob Johnson’s Collectible Car)

-- Do you have a lot of expensive replacements, depreciated electronics, or speakers?
+- Do you have a lot of expensive replacements, depreciated electronics, or custom speakers?